 Invoices are sent upon completion of each session with 7 days terms of payment.
 Tolls and any travel over 2 hours will be itemised on your invoice.

 If you are plan managed:

-We are not NDIS registered as NDIS does not yet have a line item for decluttering and organising services.
-The good news is that NDIS recognises how important decluttering and organising is to supporting and empowering people to achieve their plan goals.
-Most participants can include decluttering and organising in their current plan, providing there are sufficient funds and it aligns with your plan goals.
+We are not NDIS registered; however most participants can include decluttering and organising in their current plan, providing there are sufficient funds and it aligns with your plan goals.

 Invoices are sent upon completion of each session with 7 days terms of payment.
-Invoices will outline “decluttering and organising services” and will also include how many staff you had for the job and how many units of service were provided.
+Tolls and any travel over 2 hours will be itemised on your invoice.
 We only include line items on invoices if requested, we suggest speaking to your support coordinator or plan manager if you require further advice on whether our services fit within your plan.